al70023/proxmox-server/README.md

 # Virtual Machines

-## 1. OPNsense Firewall and Router
+## 1. OPNsense Firewall & Router

 This will be a full-scale home network router and firewall.

 All setup can be found [here](OPNsense/GUIDE.md).

+## 2. Frigate Network Video Recorder

+This will be a completely self-hosted home CCTV surveillance/security system.

+All setup can be found [here](Frigate/GUIDE.md).